awsker/Bingus/README.md

 * *Random seed* will ensure that the same sequence of boards and random classes are generated/picked.
 This sequence will reset when a new json is uploaded. **0 means a random seed will be used**.
 * *Preparation Time* creates an extra preparation phase at the beginning of the match, after the initial countdown, in which players can see the board and the available classes and plan ahead before the match starts.  **0 means no preparation phase**
 * *Bonus points for bingo* can be used if you want bingo lines to be worth a set number of points instead of immediately ending the match.
-* *Limit starting classes* can be used if you want to limit the choice of starting classes in order to introduce some variation.
-Set the pool of possible classes below.
 * Setting *Max square in same category* will ensure that at most that many squares in the same category will be included in one board. **0 means this feature is disabled**.
 For more info on categories and the json format, see [Json Format](#json-format).

 # Administrating a lobby